-What you must pay when you Services that are covered for you get these services Prior Authorization is required for Outpatient Substance substance abuse services in a Abuse Services.
-In-network providers are responsible to specialist's office. obtain prior authorization.
+What you must pay when you Services that are covered for you get these services or speech therapy services in a Outpatient rehabilitation services are provided in various specialist's office. outpatient settings, such as hospital outpatient departments, independent therapist offices, and You pay a \$40 copay per Comprehensive Outpatient Rehabilitation Facilities visit/encounter for Medicare-(CORFs). covered physical, occupational, or speech therapy services in an \Prior Authorization is required for Outpatient Rehabilitation Services.
+Refer to Chapter 4, Section 2.1 outpatient hospital or CORF above for additional information.
+In-network providers are setting. responsible to obtain prior authorization.
+Outpatient substance abuse services\ Treatment and counseling for substance abuse performed You pay a \$40 copay for Medicare-covered outpatient in a specialist's office or outpatient setting. substance abuse services in a \Prior Authorization is required for Outpatient Substance specialist's office.
+Abuse Services.
+In-network providers are responsible to obtain prior authorization.
 You pay a \$50 copay for Medicare-covered substance abuse services in an outpatient hospital setting.
-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you You pay a \$380 copay for should check with your provider about whether you will be Medicare-covered outpatient an inpatient or outpatient.
-Unless the provider writes an surgery in an outpatient hospital order to admit you as an inpatient to the hospital, you are setting. an outpatient and pay the cost sharing amounts for You pay a \$330 copay for outpatient surgery.
-Even if you stay in the hospital Medicare-covered outpatient overnight, you might still be considered an "outpatient." surgery in an ambulatory Prior Authorization is required for certain services in this surgical center. category.
+Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers\ Note: If you are having surgery in a hospital facility, you You pay a \$350 copay for should check with your provider about whether you will be Medicare-covered outpatient an inpatient or outpatient.
+Unless the provider writes an surgery in an outpatient hospital order to admit you as an inpatient to the hospital, you are setting. an outpatient and pay the cost sharing amounts for You pay a \$250 copay for outpatient surgery.
+Even if you stay in the hospital Medicare-covered outpatient overnight, you might still be considered an "outpatient." surgery in an ambulatory \Prior Authorization is required for certain services in this surgical center. category.
 Please refer to Chapter 4, Section 2.1 above for a complete list of services that require prior authorization.
 In-network providers are responsible to obtain prior authorization.

-Over-the-Counter (OTC) drugs and supplies

-You have a quarterly allowance to spend on plan-approved OTC items, medications, and products.
-You will receive a SelectHealth Medicare flexible benefits Mastercard®.
+Over-the-Counter (OTC) drugs and supplies You pay \$0 for these services.
+You have an annual allowance to spend on plan-approved OTC items, medications, and products.
+You will receive a You have a \$350 combined allowance every year on your benefits card to be used for

+SelectHealth Medicare flexible benefits Mastercard®.